benbalter/benbalter.github.com/resume.md

 ---
 author: Benjamin J. Balter
 title: Resume
-excerpt: Ben Balter is a gov 2.0 evangelist working to hack federal government from the inside out, an open-source developer passionate about the disruptive power of technology, and a J.D./M.B.A. candidate at the George Washington University.
+excerpt: 'Ben Balter is a gov 2.0 evangelist working to hack federal government from the inside out, an open-source developer passionate about the disruptive power of technology, and a J.D./M.B.A. candidate at the George Washington University.'
 layout: page
 permalink: /resume/
 id: /resume
 ---

 ### Experience